 Antarctic toothfish are occasionally caught with evidence of squid depredation (i.e., sucker marks and large flesh wounds), but the amount of depredation due to large squid is insignificant at the scale of the fishery.
-To date, there have been no reported instances of depredation of toothfish by cetaceans or pinnipeds in the Ross Sea region.
+Until 2022, there had been no reported instances of depredation of toothfish by cetaceans or pinnipeds in the Ross Sea region; in 2021, a leopard seal was observed taking 1 toothfish and, in 2022, 3 toothfish from a longline on the Ross Sea shelf survey.